con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	zug rngu] em.; zus rngu NyiGyu
 >> 	dgra] em.; dgra NyiGyu

-The best of great physician, eminent,
+The best and foremost of all great physician,
-Unequalled in alleviating of pain,
+Unequalled in removing thorns of pain,
 A tree providing every medicine,
-The foe opposing every malady, (103)
+A foe opposing every malady, (103)

 * 103d, kleśavyādhimahāripuḥ: Unlike VV and the Kangyur translation, the ancient translation, which we follow, does not have a reflex for *kleśa*.